Step 5. Specify Helper Host

 - In the Host name field, specify the IPv4 or IPv6 address or the host name of the Linux server which will be used as a helper host.
-Note that you can use IPv6 addresses only if IPv6 communication is enabled as described in IPv6 Support.
+Note that you can use IPv6 addresses only if IPv6 communication is enabled as described in section IPv6 Support.

 - From the Credentials list, select an account that will be used to connect to the helper host.

-If you have not added the account before, click the Add button on the right of the Credentials list and follow the instructions described in Linux Accounts.
+If you have not added the account before, click the Add button on the right of the Credentials list and follow the instructions described in section Linux Accounts.

-- If you want to change the default SSH settings, click Advanced and configure SSH settings as described in Specify Credentials and SSH Settings.
+- If you want to change the default SSH settings, click Advanced and configure SSH settings as described in section Specify Credentials and SSH Settings.